Waco, Texas: 1824–1865

 After further violence, Austin halted an attempt to destroy their village in retaliation.
 In 1825, he made a treaty with them.

-The Waco were eventually pushed out of the region, settling north near present-day Fort Worth.
+In 1830, due to an invasion by the Cherokee, the Waco were eventually pushed out of the region, settling north near present-day Fort Worth.
 In 1872, they were moved onto a reservation in Oklahoma with other Wichita tribes.
 In 1902, the Waco received allotments of land and became official US citizens.

 Neil McLennan settled in an area near the South Bosque River in 1838.
 Jacob De Cordova bought McLennan's property and hired a former Texas Ranger and surveyor named George B. Erath to inspect the area.
 In 1849, Erath designed the first block of the city.
 Property owners wanted to name the city Lamartine, but Erath convinced them to name the area Waco Village, after the Indians who had lived there.
 In March 1849, Shapley Prince Ross, the father of future Governor Lawrence Sullivan Ross, built the first house in Waco, a double-log cabin, on a bluff overlooking the springs.
 His daughter Kate was the first settler child born in Waco.
 Because of this, Ross is considered to have been the founder of Waco, Texas.